GreyZ80/Phantom-Clock-for-24-pin-EPROM-or-ROM-socket-using-DS1215-or-DS1315/README.md

 - 2x  12 pin male row header with thin (0.4 mm) pins

 Optional parts:
-- 1x  24 pin machined or low profile socket for (E)EPROM or (original) ROM
+- 1x  24 pin machined or low profile socket for (E)EPROM or (original) ROM with 24 pin socket
 - 1x  16 pin machined or low profile socket for DS13125
 - 1x  2 pin angled row header for connection of the battery
 - 1x  2 pin short pin row header for J4, to enable A11 manipulation when using a 32Kb EPROM.